 Common violets, or Viola odorata, are a great, unassuming wild flower, but they have a lot more use than in a bouquet or as something to enjoy on a trail: you can eat them too.
 For me, violets are one of a lot of greens I pick in the spring, along with sochan, nettles, ramp leaves, and the like.
-They’re easy to identify, don’t really have any look alikes to be worried about, and can be found just about everywhere, but generally I find violets in areas of partial shade, with rich soil.
+They’re easy to identify, don’t really have any look-alikes to be worried about, and can be found just about everywhere, but generally I find violets in areas of partial shade, with rich soil.

 Different species and colors

 Violets are going to be at their best when they’re young, like just about everything else.
 You can definitely eat them as the season moves on, but they start to get tough fast.
 Cooking or blanching older leaves is a good treatment, or making pureed or finely chopped leaves into soups.

 The only thing to know culinarily speaking about violets, from my opinion, is that they can be tough.
 They’re not so tough that they aren’t good to eat, when very young they’re excellent, but they get chewier faster than many other greens, from my experience.